aslanxie/aslanxie.github.io/GPU/Intel_GPU_Pre_Gen12.md

   <img src="images/Multi-Slice-GPU.png">
 </p>

+- Thread dispatcher
+- Every slice have their own data cache and interface to access DRAM.

 ## Slice
 The Intel processor graphics gen9 slice, containing three subslices for a total of 24 EUs.
 The slice adds supporting L3 cache, shared local memory, atomics, barriers, and other fixed function units.
 <p align="center">